3mdeb/96boards-docs-wiki/LatestSnapshots.md

 or
 $ dmesg
 ```
-The following instructions assume that `/dev/ttyUSB0` is the tty port for communication with the HiKey board.
-Adjust the port for your own tty port.

-[hisi-idt.py](https://raw.githubusercontent.com/96boards/burn-boot/master/hisi-idt.py) is the Python download tool for the HiKey.
+[hisi-idt.py](https://raw.githubusercontent.com/96boards/burn-boot/master/hisi-idt.py) is the download tool for the HiKey.
 This is used to install the bootloader as follows:

 Execute the following commands as a script or individually:

-First, get the Python script that is needed to load the initial boot software onto the SoC:
+First, get the script that is needed to load the initial boot software:
 ```
 $ wget https://raw.githubusercontent.com/96boards/burn-boot/master/hisi-idt.py
 ```
 Run the script to initially prepare fastboot (make sure the modem interface is in the right ttyUSB as previously suggested):
 ```
-$ sudo python hisi-idt.py --img1=l-loader.bin -d /dev/ttyUSB0
+$ sudo python hisi-idt.py --img1=l-loader.bin
 ```
 After the python command has been issued you should see the following output.
 If you do not then see the "Problems with Python Downloader" section below
 ```
 +----------------------+
- Serial:  /dev/ttyUSB0
+ Serial:  /dev/serial/by-id/usb-䕇䕎䥎_㄰㌲㔴㜶㤸-if00-port0
  Image1:  l-loader.bin
+ Image2:
 +----------------------+

 Sending l-loader.bin ...